mattdesl/mp4-h264/README.md

 ## Credits

-This was originally based on [h264-mp4-encoder](https://github.com/TrevorSundberg/h264-mp4-encoder), but it's been modified quite a bit to reduce the size (~1.7MB to ~150KB), use a different architecture for faster encoding and streamed writing, and use different C libraries (minimp4 instead of libmp4v2).
+This was originally based on [h264-mp4-encoder](https://github.com/TrevorSundberg/h264-mp4-encoder) by Trevor Sundberg, but it's been modified quite a bit to reduce the size (~1.7MB to ~150KB), use a different architecture for faster encoding and streamed writing, and use different C libraries (minimp4 instead of libmp4v2).

 Also see [minimp4](https://github.com/lieff/minimp4) and [minih264](https://github.com/lieff/minih264/) by @lieff, which are the lightweight C libraries powering this module.